Antje Majewski and Paweł Freisler — Apple. An Introduction (over and over and once again)

 29 Feb 2024 - 5 Jan 2025

-The first part of the Superhost project introduced us to the apple as a fruit with many cultural and symbolic meanings, featuring artworks by Chantal Akerman, Jimmie Durham, Ian Hamilton Finlay, Pawel Freisler, Antje Majewski and Kasper de Vos, celebrating together the connectivity, generosity and beauty of the natural world of which we are also part.
+The first part introduced the apple as a fruit rich in cultural and symbolic meanings.
+Featuring works by Chantal Akerman, Jimmie Durham, Ian Hamilton Finlay, Pawel Freisler, Antje Majewski, and Kasper de Vos, this chapter celebrated the interconnectedness, generosity, and beauty of the natural world to which we also belong.

 The second part of the project introduced us to a deeper knowledge about apples.
 Antje Majewski’s film brought us to the origin of Apples in Kazakhstan.
 The Superhost Space hosted the Alma Museum, literally ‘Apple Museum’ from Almaty.
 Joris de Rycke found wildgrowing trees near Antwerp and made them into varieties.
 Read more on the second season of Superhost 2024.